The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Methods

-In the paper, when not stated otherwise, the cross-correlation is always computed using all the 300 sightlines (either at fixed redshift or using the lightcone LOS) and considering galaxies with stellar mass $M_\mathrm{star} \geq 10^9 \, \Msun$.
+In the paper, when not stated otherwise, the cross-correlation is always computed at $z=6$ using all the 300 sightlines (either at fixed redshift or using the lightcone LOS) and considering galaxies with stellar mass $M_\mathrm{star} \geq 10^8 \, \Msun$ (corresponding to 1834 galaxies in the simulation box at $z=6$).
+We use 100 bins in the radial direction, linearly-spaced between $0$ and $0.4 L_\mathrm{box} \sqrt{3} / 2 \approx 45\,\hMpc$.
 Additionally, all quantities are expressed in comoving units, unless specified otherwise.